doctest/doctest/scripts/random_dev_notes.md

     - macros should work with noncopyable types

 - better docs
+    - char ptr comparison - not what u'd expect
     - not just for c++98
     - updated compile time benchmarks (and include linux!)
     - list the subcases as a major selling point on the main page - after the expression decomposition macro stuff